davenatx/hc_image_ops/README.md

 354623
 ````

-Find the number of records where the X_RESOLUTION does not equial the Y_RESOLUTION:
+Find the number of records where the X_RESOLUTION does not equal the Y_RESOLUTION:

 ````
 SELECT COUNT(*)